 These three codes were the only redirect codes in the HTTP/1.0 spec.

-curl however, doesn't remember or cache any redirects at all so to it, there's really no difference between permanent and temporary redirects.
+curl however, does not remember or cache any redirects at all so to it, there's really no difference between permanent and temporary redirects.

 Tell curl to follow redirects